 Pros: The cleanest cut, quietest operation, no fuel, zero emissions

-Cons: Narrow cutting path, yard needs to be clean and mostly weed free, many models offer only a small range of height adjustments
+Cons: Narrow cutting path, yard needs to be clean and mostly weed free, many models offer only a small range of height adjustments, you may need to recut certain portions of the lawn a few times to get it to the desired length

-Pros: Lots of on-demand power, complete flexibility and portability, works even if the grass is really tall or weedy.
+Pros: Lots of on-demand power, complete flexibility and portability, works even if the grass is really tall or weedy, relatively easy and inexpensive to replace broken parts.
 Options: self propelled, mulching, bagging, key start

-Cons: Noise, fuel storage/spillage, engine maintenance, air pollution
+Cons: Noise, fuel storage/spillage, engine maintenance, air pollution, life is notably shorter than electric and manual counterparts

 Pros: Quiet, no liquid fuel storage, no immediate area emissions (remote emissions at the power plant)